lukehsiao/openring-rs/README.md

 primary differences being:
 - the template is provided as a argument, not read from stdin
 - we show a little progress bar
+- we fetch all feeds concurrently
+- we allow filtering feeds with `--before`.

 `openring-rs` is a tool for generating a webring from RSS feeds, so you can populate a template with articles from those feeds and embed them in your own blog.
 An example template is provided in